 No other player or team personnel shall apply moisture or a foreign substance to the ball nor do anything to deface the ball.

-- 2. The pitcher's fingers, hand, wrist, forearm or elbow may be taped for injury, providing such tape is a neutral color. - J. The pitcher shall not deliberately drop, roll, bounce, etc., the ball while in the pitching position in order to prevent the batter from striking it.
+2. The pitcher's fingers, hand, wrist, forearm or elbow may be taped for injury, providing such tape is a neutral color.